wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/ossec-scanpaths.rst

 wazuh::server::ossec_ignorepaths:
 ---------------------------------

-By default, it will empty.
+By default, it will be empty.

 To overwrite the defaults or add in new paths to scan, you can use here to overwrite the defaults.

 More information in about syscheck configuration in the :ref:`File integrity monitoring <fim-examples>` section.